How do psychiatric disorders begin?

 A great deal of the anguish associated with mental illness comes from the many mysteries that accompany a diagnosis — why did this happen?
 Could it have been prevented?
-A team of researchers based at Yale University seem to be one giant step closer to solving the riddles of when and how some psychiatric disorders start.
+A team of researchers based at Yale University seems to be one giant step closer to solving the riddles of when and how some psychiatric disorders start.

 The Yale research team discovered a link between environmental stressors that take place during gestation and activation of a single gene that protects — or does not protect — fetal brain cells traumatized during development.
 These particular environmental stressors aren’t the kind that take place out there, in the big world in general.
 The stressors in question are much closer to home, more personal.
 They’re the stressors that affect the fetal environment, including physical trauma to the mother or fetus, maternal illness, and substance abuse during pregnancy.